ThePythonGuy3/Atmospheric-Entry/README.md

 >
 > `Download ZIP` is **not** a proper way to clone your repository.

 4. Refactor namings to your preferences.
-The template is designed in such a way that this step should only require you to modify:
+The atmosphere is designed in such a way that this step should only require you to modify:
    - `gradle.properties`, the "Project configurations" section.
-For the "package" properties, if you don't know what you're doing, simply just change `template` to your preferred mod root package naming *(e.g. `mymod`, or `confictura` if your mod name is "confictura")*.
+For the "package" properties, if you don't know what you're doing, simply just change `atmosphere` to your preferred mod root package naming *(e.g. `mymod`, or `confictura` if your mod name is "confictura")*.
    - `mod.json`, which is the entire metadata of your mod.
    - `src/` folder and its contents, which is where your Java source files are stored.
 Rename folders, package, and class names as you prefer.
 Note that the main mod class' full name *(package + class)* must correspond to the `main` property in `mod.json`.
    - `.github/workflows/ci.yml`, which is the automated Continuous Integration that runs on your GitHub repository everytime you push a commit.
 This automates cross-platform builds which you might find useful.
 You should only edit the last 2 lines about `name` and `path`.

 > [!TIP]
-> There's no `name` property in this template's `mod.json`.
+> There's no `name` property in this atmosphere's `mod.json`.
 That property is automatically filled up when building.

-   Here's an example of a properly configured mod base from the template, *assuming "confictura" as the name*:
+   Here's an example of a properly configured mod base from the atmosphere, *assuming "confictura" as the name*:
    ```mermaid
    ---